wjzhengsh/blockchain/get_start.md

 **Note**: {{site.data.keyword.blockchainfull_notm}} Platform Enterprise Plan provides a production environment.
 If you need a development and testing environment, see [About Starter Plan](/docs/services/blockchain/starter_plan.html#starter-plan-about).

-This tutorial introduces the prequisites and steps you need to follow to get an Enterprise Plan network that is hosted in {{site.data.keyword.IBM_notm}}'s highly available and secure environment.
+This tutorial introduces the prerequisites and steps you need to follow to get an Enterprise Plan network that is hosted in {{site.data.keyword.IBM_notm}}'s highly available and secure environment.

 The following steps indicate the basic flow to launch an Enterprise Plan network with multiple network [members](/docs/services/blockchain/glossary.html#glossary-member):
 1. A **network initiator**, as one special type of network member, creates the network and defines governance policies.
 The network initiator can then invite other [organizations](/docs/services/blockchain/glossary.html#glossary-organization) to join this network as network members.
 For more information, see [Creating a network](/docs/services/blockchain/get_start.html#getting-started-with-enterprise-plan-create-network).